 - Assessment – Test your website and other digital assets for ADA/WCAG compliance

 - Remediation – Address A and AA accessibility violations automaticA11y and manuA11y

 - Development – Build new assets with accessibility in mind using technology

 Testing for WCAG Compliance

-In the past, violations of accessibility guidelines meant that the source code of websites and other content had to be manually reviewed and tested by programmers.
+In the past, violations of accessibility guidelines meant that the source code of websites and other content had to be manuA11y reviewed and tested by programmers.
 Today, this process can now be accomplished much faster and easier with automated scanning software that quickly identifies and audits WCAG compliance errors.
 Some programs even sort these violations into several categories: WCAG Version 2.0 A and AA and Version 2.1 A, AA, and AAA levels (minimum, recommended, and high), flagging and organizing them for efficient remediation.

 Remediating Accessibility Violations

-For the best results, look for a solution that provides 24/7 continuous monitoring, advanced artificial intelligence (AI), and image processing to consistently correct most identified and repeated errors automatically, in addition to no-code wizards that simplify the manual remediation process, allowing insurance web developers to easily fix a wide range of internet and intranet digital assets with reliable consistency and accuracy.
+For the best results, look for a solution that provides 24/7 continuous monitoring, advanced artificial intelligence (AI), and image processing to consistently correct most identified and repeated errors automaticA11y, in addition to no-code wizards that simplify the manual remediation process, allowing insurance web developers to easily fix a wide range of internet and intranet digital assets with reliable consistency and accuracy.
 You should also ensure that any remediation software program you use integrates with your existing processes, project management software, and support systems.